Abhinaw/KtorEnhancedTutorialRequestResponseDemo/README.md

 # KtorEnhancedTutorialRequestResponseDemo

-Here you can request and response live .you can perform add,delete,update in the code below is the working example :
+Here you can see live request and response that you are making through the postman . you can perform add,delete,update in the code below is the working example that i performed:

 GET: